throwaway-2546789/busy-makelaars/readme.md

 ### bm.api

-The API offers two route `/` and `/tuin`, which fetch the statistics related to all listings, and garden listings respectively.
+The API offers two route `/` and `/tuin`, which fetch the statistics related to all listings, and garden listings, respectively.
+These routes returns JSON containing the 10 makelaars with the most objects, ordered by the property count descending (ie: most listings at the top).

 Example output of `curl http://localhost:5215/ | jq`: